Calls to TrueConf Server via SIP/H.323

-To make a call from a hardware or software SIP/H.323 endpoint (including TrueConf Group) to a conference hosted on TrueConf Server, use a call string in one of the following formats:
+To make a call from a hardware or software SIP/H.323 terminal (including TrueConf Group) to a conference hosted on TrueConf Server, use the call string in one of the following formats:

 • 00<Conference_ID>@<server>